murexrobotics/docs/src/elec/boards/esc_carrier.md

 ![Raytraced Render](../../img/esc_carrier_board_v1.0_release.png)

 The MUREX ESC Carrier board is designed to modularize ESCs.
 In the event of a speed controller failure, the ESC Carrier Board allows for rapid replacement of the components through a highly modular design and hotswap interface.
-It has a footprint of 201.7 mm x 85.6 mm (7.94 in x 3.37 in).
+It has a footprint of 146.7 mm x 85.6 mm (5.78 in x 3.37 in).

 ## Current Status

-- `V1.0` complete, partially tested
-  - Revisions for `V1.1` in progress
+- `V2.0` production ready

 ## Detailed Description

-The MUREX ESC Carrier board is a two-layer carrier board that can hold up to 8 ESCs.
+The MUREX ESC Carrier board is a two-layer carrier board that can hold up to 6 ESCs.
 The ESCs are protected from inrush current by Ametherm's AS32_1R030 NTC thermistor, which provides a resistance of 1Ω at 25°C. The board receives 12V and 3.3V input from the [MUREX Power Board](https://docs.murexrobotics.com/elec/boards/power.html) via the 8-channel Molex 43045-0821 Micro-Fit connector, and data is exchanged via the 2-wire UART protocol with the [MUREX Carrier Board](https://docs.murexrobotics.com/elec/boards/carrier.html) through the 5-channel Molex 53047-0510 PicoBlade.
 The TE 5530843-7 connector is used to connect the ESCs to the ESC Carrier Board.
 The Molex 43045-0627 Micro-Fit connector is used to output the ESC phases to the brushless DC motors.

 ### Connectors and ICs